KoroLev2512/MWS/README.md

 ## Gratitude

-We are grateful to the React and Next teams for the React.js and Next.js frameworks.
+We are grateful to the React and Next teams for the React and Next.js frameworks.

 ## Learn More